wizeline/wize-docs/interview-process/devops/cloud_and_automation.md

 A. Load balancer

+**9_** How DNS load balancing works?

+A. Round Robin multi A-Record resolution

-**9_** Besides form a load balancer what other approach can you user to distribute load.
+**10_** Besides form a load balancer what other approach can you user to distribute load.

 A. Queues e.g. rabbitmq, sqs, or DNS load-balancing